theramiyer/blog/_posts/2019/2019-08-10-kashmir-and-article-370.md

 ## Prime Minister Modi's speech

 In his speech to the Nation on August 8, the Prime Minister spoke about critical points about stripping Jammu and Kashmir of its special status.
 The intended message of the Act essentially is, 'People of Jammu and Kashmir, we will no more treat you different from the rest of the states of India.
 Welcome to the family.'
 PM Modi subtly says, 'We have tried ways to make life better for you, to give you the life that the other Indians enjoy, but the attempts have failed.
-This time, I am trying something new, give me a chance.'
+This time, I am trying something new, give me a chance.
+Let us see how this goes.'

 But in the process, the Kashmiris feel that the government has not consulted them in the last seven decades.
 That this situation is nothing new.
 They feel that India alienates their Muslims, and that India sees Kashmir as not people, but as a piece of territory.
 This is a valid stand; look at what the politicians of the lower cadres are saying.
 Look at the fear that makes India not let any of the hundreds of television channels run in Kashmir.
 The Kashmiri stand is, if India trusts their allegiance, India should open free speech and free press and television and other communication channels in the region.